Nick C. Thompson

 Foreclosure Defenses

-Stop Kentucky ForeclosuresThe Defendant/homeowner is required to file an answer within 20 days after being served with foreclosure or a default judgment may be entered and the property may be sold within 90 days.
-If the homeowner files an answer, discovery, and perhaps a bankruptcy, the homeowner may win the lawsuit, have the lawsuit dismissed, or the foreclosure process may take years.
+A defendant/homeowner in a foreclosure is required to file an answer within 20 days after being served with a foreclosure complaint or a default judgment may be entered and the property may be sold within 90 days.
+It is crucial to seek professional assistance from an attorney or credit counselor to navigate this process effectively.
+Most homeowners either

 Chapter 13 Bankruptcy as a Foreclosure Defense

 Chapter 13 is the primary tool that allows a homeowner to keep a home.
 A homeowner may take up to 5 years to catch up on the mortgage and may be able to strip (eliminate) a second home mortgage if there is no equity for the second mortgage.
-You may also be able to complete a mortgage modification by filing a Chapter 13 so you can take the time to complete the application.
-Improper changes to the loan can be challenged by motions to deny the mortgage company’s claims and lawsuits may be brought against the mortgage company or servicer.
+You may also be able to complete a mortgage modification by filing a Chapter 13 bankruptcy so you can take the time to complete a sale of the home or loss mitigation application.

 Chapter 7 Bankruptcy as a Foreclosure Defense